Contact Sports and Kids: How to Keep Your Children Safe

 To help kids and teens avoid injury, make sure they follow these rules:

 Wear protective gear.
 Make sure your children always have on the proper equipment for their sport before going onto the field or court.
 This may include pads, helmet, and mouthguard.
-If your child must wear eyeglasses while playing, they should be made of nonshattering glass, to prevent eye injury.
+If your child must wear eyeglasses while playing, they should be made of nonshattering glass.
+This will help prevent eye injury.

 Play by the rules.
 Dangerous practices, such as sliding headfirst in baseball or body checking in ice hockey, should be prohibited to prevent head and spine injuries.

 Avoid "overplaying."
-Kids should take frequent breaks during strenuous sports to prevent overuse injuries, like small muscle tears and fractures.
-The American Academy of Pediatrics (AAP) also recommends taking a two-month break from a specific sport every year to avoid injury.
+Kids should take breaks often during strenuous sports to prevent overuse injuries, like small muscle tears and fractures.
+The American Academy of Pediatrics (AAP) also recommends taking a one-month break from a specific sport every year to avoid injury.

 Consider other health conditions.
 Children with certain conditions, like irregular heart rhythms and bleeding disorders, may not be suited for contact sports.
 A preseason physical is recommended to rule out any conditions that may limit your child's ability to participate in sports.

 Warm up and tone up.
-Young athletes should stretch before and after every game to keep their muscles and tendons flexible.
+Young athletes should stretch before and after every game.
+This will help keep their muscles and tendons flexible.
 Kids should also practice often and follow a conditioning program to strengthen their muscles.
 Strong muscles are less likely to be injured.

 Avoid hot-weather injury.
 When playing outdoor sports during warmer months, make sure your child stays hydrated by drinking fluids before, during, and after a game or match.
-The AAP recommends that kids and teens take a water break every 20 minutes.
+Kids and teens should take a water break every 20 minutes.
 During extremely hot and humid conditions, it may be necessary to reduce or stop practices.

 Group kids by size.
 Kids are more likely to be injured in a contact sport if they're playing with opponents who are twice their size.
 Encourage your child's coach to group players by size and skill level instead of by age.
 If this isn't possible, the game should be modified to accommodate beginners or smaller players.